 Ultra-modern infrastructure for the 2022 World Cup

-Since December 2019, passengers in the emirate’s capital city have had access to 36 stations on three lines totalling 75 km of track.
-The metro links all of Qatar’s top spots, including Doha city centre, the airport, and the stadiums where the World Cup matches will be played, in Al-Wakrah and the new city of Lusail, 20 km north of Doha.
+For just over 2 years, passengers in and around Qatar’s capital city have been able to travel on its new metro, featuring 36 stations and 3 lines totalling 75 km of track.
+The system links all of the emirate’s top spots, including Doha city centre, the airport, and the stadiums in Al-Wakrah and Lusail, where the World Cup matches will be played.

 SNCF’s mass-transit expertise

-The new system is Qatar’s first urban rail network, with three lines—Red, Green and Gold—in Doha and four tram lines in Lusail.
-In all, it can carry up to half a million passengers a day, and fares range from €0.50 for a standard ticket to €2.50 for a premium rail experience in a 1st-class seat.
+The new system—Qatar’s first urban rail network—can carry over half a million passengers a day.
+Fares range from €0.50 for a standard ticket to €2.50 for a premium rail experience in a 1st class seat.

 Our subsidiary Keolis is a member of RKH Qitarat1, the joint venture that won the 20-year, €3 billion contract to operate and maintain the network.
 Keolis—a key player in the project—and French transport specialist RATP Dev hold 49% of RKH Qitarat’s capital.